 Montgomery gave his New York City solo recital debut at Carnegie Hall in 1960.
 He subsequently performed solo recital tours throughout the United States and Europe.
-His ensemble appearances included Principal Flute with the Kennedy Center Opera House Orchestra, the Washington Opera Society Orchestra (1968-1974), the National Gallery of Art Orchestra (1965-1988), the Washington Chamber Orchestra, and U.S. Marine Band and Orchestra (1954-1963).
+His ensemble appearances included Principal Flute with the Washington Opera Society Orchestra (1968-1974), the National Gallery of Art Orchestra (1965-1988), the Washington Chamber Orchestra, and U.S. Marine Band and Orchestra (1954-1963).
 Montgomery was solo flutist with the Theater Chamber Players of the Kennedy Center, and appeared as a soloist or chamber musician with organizations such as the New York Philharmonic Octet, the Lincoln Center Chamber Music Society, the Guarneri String Quartet, and the Cassatt String Quartet.

 Montgomery was Director of and Soloist with the Montgomery Chamber Ensemble, and Producer of the weekly Friday Noon Concert Series at the Arts Club of Washington.
 He served as President of the National Flute Association (1976-1977), Program chairman for the National Flute Association Conventions in Atlanta, GA (1976) and Denver, CO (1985), and President of the Flute Society of Washington.
 He was the recipient of the Flute Society of Washington’s President’s Award in 2016.